-If you're stuck working from home with the kids, no doubt screens will be your saviour.
-But how can you use technology to your advantage without your children turning into zombies from watching eight-plus hours of Netflix a day?
+If you're stuck at home with the kids thanks to COVID, no doubt screens will be your saviour.
+But how can you use technology to your advantage without your children turning into zombies from watching hours of TV a day?

-Many CHOICE staff are already working from home during the COVID-19 Coronavirus outbreak.
-We asked them to share their best tips for using tech creatively to keep kids busy and active – and hopefully quiet so you can get some work done!
+CHOICE staff are currently working from home due to the lockdown in Sydney, and those of us with kids are also homeschooling or looking after preschoolers.
+We asked CHOICE parents and carers to share their best tips for using tech creatively to keep kids busy and active – and hopefully quiet, so you can get some work done!

 How to keep your kids' brains engaged during screen time

-- "Have your older kids watch space and nature documentaries.
-Neil DeGrasse Tyson's update of The Cosmos and Brian Cox's Human Universe are big hits in our house, as are adventure docos like Touching the Void and The Dawn Wall" – Tracy
+- "Space and nature documentaries are great for older kids.
+Neil DeGrasse Tyson's update of The Cosmos and Brian Cox's Human Universe are big hits in our house, as are adventure docos like Touching the Void, The Dawn Wall and My Octopus Teacher" – Tracy

 - "Instead of letting your kids just watch TV or stream YouTube all day, encourage them to listen to age-appropriate podcasts, audio books or stories.
 Spotify has lots of free stories for kids, from toddlers to older children.
 There's also a news podcast for kids called Squiz Kids" – Pru